-- A. Publications (list those published during the review period.
-Items that are in press, in review, or in progress must be listed in the appropriate section but must be clearly noted as such.
-Do not list any publication multiple times.) - 1.
-Refereed Publications (give full archival citation.
-When available, include the DOI number, link to publication, or the first page of the publication) - a.
-Refereed Articles in Journals - b.
-Refereed Articles in Conference Proceedings - 2.
-Industrial collaboration or activity - c.
-Patents, patent applications, patent disclosures (disclosures should be specific enough to identify the activity but not so specific as to implicate publication). - d.
-Industry sponsored project not listed in teaching section - 3.
-Books, Book Contributions, and Issues of Journals (includes books you have written or edited, contributions to edited books, and special issues of journals you have edited.
+l

+Rank: Academic Program:

+Teac Teaching Activity and Accomplishments for the Year:

+A. Table supplied by institutional research

+B. ty commentary:

+1. Formal Course Delivery:

+a.
+Course enhancements

+b.
+Instructional development

+c.
+Student mentoring and support

+d.
+Undergraduate

+e.
+Graduate

+2. Educational resources sought or acquired

+3. Anything else that should be considered for this evaluation period:

+Scho larship:

+A. Publi cations (list those published during the review period.
+Items that are in press, in

+v, or in progress must be listed in the appropriate section but must be clearly noted

+ch.
+Do not list any publication multiple times.)

+1. Refereed Publications (give full archival citation.
+When available, include the

+DOI number, link to publication, or the first page of the publication)

+a.
+Refereed Articles in Journals

+b.
+Refereed Articles in Conference Proceedings

+2. Industrial collaboration or activity

+a.
+Patents, patent applications, patent disclosures (disclosures should be

+specific enough to identify the activity but not so specific as to implicate

+publication).

+b.
+Industry sponsored project not listed in teaching section

+3. Books, Book Contributions, and Issues of Journals (includes books you have

+2. written or edited, contributions to edited books, and special issues of journals you

+have edited.
 Give full archival citation.
-When available, include the DOI number or link to publication.
+When available, include the DOI number

+- or link to publication.
 If published on CD-ROM, give number of pages of your paper.) - 4.
 Non-refereed Publications (give publication details) - a.
 Abstracts - b.
 Non-refereed Articles in Conference Proceedings - c.
-Software

-- d.
+Software - d.
 Project Reports (technical reports, final reports on grants, etc.) - e.
 Articles Posted on E-print Servers - f.
-Articles in Professional Magazines - g.
+Articles in Professional Magazines

+- g.
 Other (e.g., anything else with your name on it including book reviews, forewords to books/journal issues, software packages, etc.) - 5.
 Publications in Progress (include status: submitted, under review, in press, etc.) - 6.
 Presentations - a.
 Invited Talks (that you have given at conferences, or at organizations other than Florida Poly.) - b.
 Other Talks (by you, e.g., contributed papers or posters at conferences, talks at Florida Poly, etc.) - c.
 Co-authored Presentations (not presented by you)